K1297/Blockwave/README.md

 With Blockwave, users can mint their own NFTs and set their profile pictures to be associated with their account in Sanity.

-Blockwave is available on three EVM-based blockchains: **Mantle Wadsley Testnet, Shardeum Sphinx 1.X, and Polygon Mumbai**.
+Blockwave is available on three EVM-based blockchains: [Mantle Wadsley Testnet](https://explorer.testnet.mantle.xyz/), [Shardeum Sphinx Betanet](https://explorer-sphinx.shardeum.org/), and [Polygon Mumbai](https://mumbai.polygonscan.com/).
 Users can easily connect to their preferred blockchain network and start using the platform.

 They can buy and sell tickets using the native tokens of the respective blockchains, such as BIT on Mantle, SHM on Shardeum, and Matic on Polygon.
 With a seamless and secure user experience, Blockwave brings social media and event ticketing to the blockchain.